morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_nav_tutorial.rst

     motion.add_interface('ros', topic='/cmd_vel')

 For the navigation, we will use the high-level ``move_base`` ROS module.
-The *2D Nav Goal* button in RVIZ interface will allow us to easily send navigation goals to our robot.
+The *2D Nav Goal* button in RVIZ's interface will allow us to easily send navigation goals to our robot.

 ``move_base`` requires numerous settings to be set.
 Visit